Antichrist Superstar: Release and artwork

 Antichrist Superstar features elaborate artwork.
-Images in the booklet consist of various medical diagrams from Henry Gray's Anatomy of the Human Body, Kabbalah symbols, and a visual worm-to-angel metamorphosis, references to verses one through five of Revelation 12, as well as liner notes—a note found under the lyrics of "Irresponsible Hate Anthem" claim the song was recorded live on February 14, 1997, despite the album being released in October 1996.
+Images in the booklet consist of various medical diagrams from Henry Gray's Anatomy of the Human Body, Kabbalah symbols, and a visual worm-to-angel metamorphosis, references to verses one through five of Revelation 12, as well as liner notes—a note found under the lyrics of "Irresponsible Hate Anthem" claims the song was recorded live on February 14, 1997, despite the album being released in October 1996.

 Artwork for the album was designed by P. R. Brown.
 It was the first of several albums Brown designed for the band.
 In an interview with Revolver, Brown recounted that his working relationship with the band started on the recommendation a friend in 1996 while working in New York City.
 The band was recording the album at Nothing Studios at the time and were actively looking for a cover art designer.
 By Brown's admission, the extent of his experience designing album covers up to that point had been limited to jazz records.
 After researching into who Manson was, he realized it was "pointless" to send the band any of his prior work.
 Brown decided to spend a weekend "creating fictitious album covers for made-up bands" and sent those to New Orleans.
 After several months of hearing nothing back, Brown was invited to Nothing Studios to meet with Manson.